Rezact/Rezact/README.md

 ---

-# Rezact's Uncontrolled Components: A Comprehensive Guide
+# Rezact's Uncontrolled Components

 ## Introduction

-In the world of frontend frameworks, the debate between controlled and uncontrolled components has always been a topic of discussion.
+In the world of frontend frameworks, the debate between controlled and uncontrolled components has always been a hot topic of discussion.
 Rezact offers a refreshing perspective by encouraging the use of uncontrolled components.
-This guide will walk you through Rezact's approach and how to effectively use uncontrolled components in your applications.

 ## What are Uncontrolled Components?